douglasgreen/outlines/topics.md

 * History of South America
 * History of Technology
 * History of Television
-* History of the Middle East
+* History of the Middle East - done
 * History of the United Kingdom
 * History of the United States
-* History of the World
+* History of the World - done
-* History of Video Games
+* History of Video Games - done
 * History of War
 * Horror Creatures
-* Horror Fiction
+* Horror Fiction - done
 * H. P. Lovecraft
 * Human Anatomy
 * Human Bones